 - Verify that you are also unable to access other items.
 As a precaution, experiment with different publishers.

-- Sometimes the number of simultaneous access is limited by the publisher.
-That means, in these cases multiple users can not access the e-book / e-journal at the same time.
+- Sometimes the publisher limits the number of users who can access an item simultaneously.
+That means multiple users may not be able to access the e-book / e-journal at the same time.

 - Try again later.
 Occasionally one publisher's server may be overloaded or offline for maintenance work.